Back to all articles

 Recommended Sequence (Typical for VMS):

-- Software review site paid placements (High relevance, high intent, often low effort for initial ROI)
+2. Software review site paid placements (High relevance, high intent, often low effort for initial ROI.
+Reviews also strengthen your AI discoverability.)

-- Sponsored content on industry directories (Good for credibility & backlinks)
+4. Sponsored content on industry directories (Good for credibility, backlinks, and AI authority signals.)

-- Trade shows & sponsorships (Higher investment, bigger but longer sales cycles)
+6. Trade shows and sponsorships (Higher investment, bigger but longer sales cycles.)

-- Display Ads on industry/media sites (Brand building, less direct ROI)
+7. Display ads on industry/media sites (Brand building, less direct ROI.)

 Final Thought(s)